 Syrup in Hip Hop is a “cool” drug, people don’t look at it as an addiction, because it’s not like you’re smoking crack.
 People don’t go breaking into people’s houses and pawning TVs to sip syrup, but it’s a real drug addiction, especially in Houston.
 [I have been] a promoter of the drug in my music, I loved the way it made me feel and the way it tastes.

-What would you tell someone who’s about to hit their 30’s who may not have the surgery as an option?
+What would you tell someone who may not have the surgery as an option?

 The most important thing is you have to want to be healthy.
 Different things motivate different people.
 Part of it is looking and feeling good.
 Part of it is, health-wise, you have to find something that’s going to motivate you and surround yourself with people who want that for you.
 You have to do what’s best for you, and not what people around you think is cool.